Is Britain anti-Christian?

 7. The views of political leaders

-On the other hand, Baroness Warsi, Conservative Party Chair, has criticised the previous Labour Government for marginalising faith and encouraging intellectuals who sustain “a vocabulary of secularist intolerance.”
+On the other hand, Baroness Warsi criticised the previous Labour Government for marginalising faith and encouraging intellectuals who sustain “a vocabulary of secularist intolerance.”
 She also criticised “secular fundamentalists” who claimed faith communities were intolerant and exclusive in their welfare provision.
-She referred to recent research by York University which showed they were more open and inclusive than other agencies.
+She referred to research by York University which showed they were more open and inclusive than other agencies.

-Labour leaders such as Andy Burnham have acknowledged that the previous government marginalized Christianity.
+Labour party member Andy Burnham acknowledged that the previous government marginalized Christianity.

 Other politicians take the view summed up by the Lord Mayor of Leicester who has written: “I am delighted to confirm that I …. will be exercising my discretion as Lord Mayor to abolish the outdated, unnecessary and intrusive practice [of prayers before the Council meetings].
 I personally consider that religion, in whatever shape or form, has no role to play at all in the conduct of council business.”
 The Lord Mayor is to be congratulated on showing his ignorance of what religion is and his total disregard for the historic culture of this country in such a succinct way.